wasm-signatures/wasmsign2/README.md

     -v               Verbose output

 SUBCOMMANDS:
-    attach
-    detach
-    help             Prints this message or the help of the given subcommand(s) keygen
+    attach           Embed a detach signature into a module detach           Detach the signature from a module help             Prints this message or the help of the given subcommand(s)
-    show
-    sign
-    split
+    keygen           Generate a new key pair
+    show             Print the structure of a module sign             Sign a module
+    split            Add cutting points to a module to enable partial verification
-    verify
+    verify           Verify a module's signatures
-    verify_matrix
+    verify_matrix    Batch verification against multiple public keys
 ```

 ## Inspecting a module